 Toilet Talk - This weekly bathroom reader features information on health related issues.
 It can be found in every residence hall restrooms and even in some academic buildings.
 It is one of the more read publications on campus and is written, edited and posted by SUNY Oswego students.

-Tunnels - There are a few tunnels on campus to help students.
-The tunnels connect residence halls to dining halls so that students do not have to brave the elements of the weather just to eat!
+"Tunnels" - There are a few 'tunnels' on campus to help students.
+The tunnels are above ground hallways that connect residence halls to dining halls so that students do not have to brave the elements of the weather just to eat!